jackmanuel/discord-tts-soundboard/README.md

 The bot includes a soundboard feature that allows you to upload, play, and manage custom sounds:

-- **Uploading Sounds**: Use `%addsound <name>` or `%upload <name>` with an attached audio file to add new sounds to the soundboard.
+- **Uploading Sounds**: Use `%addsound <name> [url]` or `%upload <name> [url]` to add new sounds to the soundboard.
+You can either:
+  - Attach an audio file (.mp3, .wav, or .opus) to the command message
+  - Provide a URL to an audio file as an additional parameter

   Supported formats are .mp3, .wav, and .opus.
 Files are automatically converted to .opus format for optimal performance.
+Maximum file size is 3MB.
 - **Playing Sounds**: Use `%soundboard <name>` or `%sb <name>` to play a sound from the soundboard.
 - **Listing Sounds**: Use `%listsounds` or `%ls` to see all available sounds.
 - **Deleting Sounds**: Use `%deletesound <name>` or `%rmsound <name>` to remove a sound (requires administrator permissions).